cameyer260/docuquery/README-dev.md

 # Dev Notes – DocuQuery

 ### Current Focus
-- Allow the users to remove files from their account.
 - Once all upload has been implemented, correctly clear s3 and pinecone of user data on their account deletion

 ### Remember